rouaguesmi/Tech-Task-Feld-M/README.md

 After that, the class will allow the user to manage the two types of databases in the same manner.

-In order to demostrate the utility of the class TransactionsDBManager I used it in task5.py to do the following tasks :
+In order to demostrate the utility of the class TransactionsDBManager <br/>
+I used it in task5.py to do the following tasks : <br/>

-1/ Copy the transactions sqlite database into a postgres database.
+1/ Copy the transactions sqlite database into a postgres database. <br/>
-2/ solve task 1 with postgresql and sqlite databases using two objects of the class TransactionsDBManager
+2/ Solve task 1 with postgresql and sqlite databases using two objects of the class TransactionsDBManager